Medi-Girls

 providing adolescents with important health information.

-Our mission is to help young girls and women better understand
+Our mission is to help girls and young women better understand

-their health and provide them with carefully researched health
+their health by providing carefully researched health

-information through educational brochures.
+information through educational brochures, outreach programs,

 Medi-Girls Executive Board